pillarjs/send/Readme.md

   If a given file doesn't exist, try appending one of the given extensions, in the given order.
 By default, this is disabled (set to `false`).
 An example value that will serve extension-less HTML files: `['html', 'htm']`.
+  This is skipped if the requested file already has an extension.

 #### index